SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/KpX9pG6d/Screenshot-2025-09-06-164409.png)

-The closest I've been to quitting debate was after an online debate.
-I quit the call entirely.
+The closest I've ever been to quitting debate, was after an online debate.
+I gave a shit speech, left the call entirely, flopped onto my bed, and stared at the ceiling.
 It means the world to people if you dm them and check up on them and how they feel about the session. (easier if you weren't involved in the session).